DerGuru/The-Resonant/Chapters/P2-10 - Quiet Build.md

 “Things people don’t stare at,” she said.
 “Good coupling, low visibility.”
 She glanced up, eyes flicking to his.
 “And you’ll be wearing one.”

 Jason turned the hook in his fingers.
-Up close, the transparency was imperfect—the edges caught light; the ceramic puck had a faint, milky swirl in it like skimmed tea.
+Up close, the transparency was imperfect - the edges caught light; the ceramic puck had a faint, milky swirl in it like skimmed tea.
 The hook wanted to sit behind the ear; the spring arm wanted to press two points at once: the soft back side of the ear, and the bone just behind it.

 “The mastoid,” Lina said, because naming a thing tamed it.
 “If the spreader sits right, you’ll feel a bone‑buzz when she talks.”